Breadcrumb

 Social-Emotional Learning

-In line with their holistic approach to education, Episcopal preschools emphasize social-emotional learning.
+In line with their holistic approach to education, Episcopal schools emphasize social-emotional learning.
 They work to develop children's emotional intelligence and social skills, helping them to understand and manage their emotions and to interact effectively with others.

 Creative Exploration